byrd-laif/soilMakers/readme.md

 Today’s young generation are being handed the biggest challenge of all; ***'Cultivating Biodiversity'*** the symbiotic living ***'Fabric of Life'*** of this planet.

 Not addressing immediate needs is an insult to the young.
-Someone with passion, purpose and practical skills make the world a better place.
+Individuals with passion, purpose and practical skills make the world a better place.

 **Someone is calling home.
 Taking the steps; teaching what one needs to learn.
 Acting, and that act is transferring through to Mother Earth, soil to soul cultivating cultures that are healing.** Knowing what to do, and doing it.